Nom-nom-hub/blueprint-kit/templates/commands/analyze.md

 7. Load `specs/[FEATURE_DIR]/tasks.md` to understand actionable tasks.

-8. If any required file is missing, ERROR with specific file name that's missing.
+8. If any required file is missing, provide helpful guidance:
+   - If `.blueprintkit/memory/constitution.md` is missing:
+     Suggest creating it with `/blueprintkit.constitution` command
+   - If `specs/[FEATURE_DIR]/spec.md` is missing:
+     Suggest creating it with `/blueprintkit.specify` command
+   - If `specs/[FEATURE_DIR]/goals.md` is missing:
+     Suggest creating it with `/blueprintkit.goal` command
+   - If `specs/[FEATURE_DIR]/blueprint.md` is missing:
+     Suggest creating it with `/blueprintkit.blueprint` command
+   - If `specs/[FEATURE_DIR]/plan.md` is missing:
+     Suggest creating it with `/blueprintkit.plan` command
+   - If `specs/[FEATURE_DIR]/tasks.md` is missing:
+     Suggest creating it with `/blueprintkit.tasks` command

 9. Follow this execution flow: